The cost of an asset, including the cost to put it in

 requirements are subject to the same policies governing allowability as other costs under the approved budget.

 funded application or transaction used at the NIH.
-Within each funding
+Within each

 mechanism NIH includes programs.
 Programs can be further refined by specific activity codes.

 A legal action resulting in the unification of two or more

 legal entities.
 When such an action involves the transfer of NIH grants, the

 procedures for the recognizing a successor-in-interest will apply.
 When the

 action does not involve the transfer of NIH grants, the procedures for